influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/ldap.md

 ## Requirements

-To configure InfluxDB Enterprise to support LDAP, the following requirements must be :
+To configure InfluxDB Enterprise to support LDAP, the following requirements must be met:

 * All users are managed in the remote LDAP service.